-The financial statements as of June 30, 2022 have been prepared under the assumption that we will continue as a going concern for the next 12 months.
-Our ability to continue as a going concern is dependent upon our uncertain ability to obtain additional capital, reduce expenditures and/or execute on our business plan and successfully launch Twirla.
-These financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+The unaudited financial statements as of September 30, 2022 have been prepared under the assumption that we will continue as a going concern for the next 12 months.

 We do not own any manufacturing facilities and rely on our contract manufacturer, Corium, for all aspects of the manufacturing of Twirla.
 We will need to continue to invest in the manufacturing process for Twirla, and incur significant expenses, in order to be capable of supplying projected commercial quantities of Twirla.
 We have incurred significant expenses in order to create an infrastructure to support the commercialization of Twirla, including sales, marketing, distribution, medical affairs and compliance functions.
 We will need to generate significant revenue to achieve profitability, and we may never do so.